Crafting a Cover Letter

 Sell Your Skill Set

 Your résumé cover letter is a sales letter.
 It sells your résumé; therefore, it sells you and your unique skills.
 It sets you apart from the many others applying for this same position.
 Common mistakes include neglecting to submit a cover letter with their résumé or writing a poor cover letter.

 Since your résumé gives your work history and qualifications in some detail, your cover letter needs to succinctly describe you and the specific expertise you bring to the position.

 - Briefly mention only the qualifications that are most impressive and pertain exactly to the job opening.

-- Include indented bullets or numbered lists of three to five items of similar length, which are easy to read and show your qualifications at a glance.
+- Indented bullets or numbered lists of three or five items of similar length are easy to read and show your qualifications at a glance.

-- Use the same font and type size that you used on your résumé; they go together.
+- Use the same font and size font that you used on your résumé—they go together.

 Basic things to know about and include in your cover letter:

 - Write your cover letter on white bond paper.

 - A résumé cover letter should be only one page in length.